Article type icon

 The best way to understand what effective academic writing looks like is to review academic writing examples.

-Let's begin with four of the most common types of academic writing: research proposals, dissertations, abstracts, and academic articles.
+Let's begin with the most common types of academic writing: research proposals, dissertations, abstracts, and academic articles.
 We'll be examining each type of writing and providing academic writing samples of each.
+Then we will dive into nontraditional forms of academic writing.

 Whether you aim to earn funding for a passion project or are stymied by how to format an abstract, these academic writing examples will help you nail your next undertaking.